MariaTsedrik/MGLensing/README.md

 # MGlensing

-Repository containing a likelihood (based on [this](https://github.com/Sefa76/photometric_fofR/tree/main)) for photometric probes with [emulated nonlinear power spectra](https://github.com/nebblu/ReACT-emus?tab=readme-ov-file) and various other emulators.
+Repository containing a likelihood (based on [this pipeline](https://github.com/Sefa76/photometric_fofR/tree/main)) for photometric probes with [emulated nonlinear power spectra](https://github.com/nebblu/ReACT-emus?tab=readme-ov-file) and various other emulators.

 The purpose of this code: